-Prerequisite: Admission to the MA(GWGS) program or permission of the instructor program or permission of the instructor
+Prerequisite: Admission to the MA(GWGS) program or permission of the instructor

 An examination of traditional and feminist theories of knowledge asking students to think about how, what and why they know what they know.
 What is knowledge?
 How do we know?
 And who can know it?
 Note: Students taking this course for credit at the graduate level will have to complete additional requirements.